 Also of interest is that Williamstown has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Williamstown does not have a public transit system used by locals to get to and from work.
+Williamstown is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Williamstown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Williamstown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Williamstown include German, English, Irish, Scottish, and Italian.
+The greatest number of Williamstown residents report their race to be White.
+Important ancestries of people in Williamstown include German, English, Irish, French, and Italian.

 The most common language spoken in Williamstown is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Italian and Polish.